Mortgage controls no panacea for UK housing risks

 Given that Britain is expected to take a more cautious approach to curb lending, it may find it harder to contain the housing sector without bringing forward the point at which it raises interest rates from a record low 0.5 percent.

-The BoE has signaled it wants to start raising rates only next year for fear of derailing economic recovery though minutes of its last meeting, released on Wednesday, showed some of its policymakers think the case for tightening is becoming stronger.
+The BoE has signalled it wants to start raising rates only next year for fear of derailing economic recovery though minutes of its last meeting, released on Wednesday, showed some of its policymakers think the case for tightening is becoming stronger.
+[ID:nL6N0O721C]

 That job falls to the Bank's Financial Policy Committee which was created to avoid a repeat of the kind of banking excesses that sent Britain into recession five years ago.